 I can’t take the doll but my wand yes.
 I sure won’t leave it here for Rowan to fiddle with during my absence… Taïga hurriedly puts her wand in her suitcase.
-I’m not supposed to bring it, but if I’m with Clotilde and Louise this year…
+I’m not supposed to bring it, but if I’m sharing the room with Clotilde and Louise this year…

 The telephone is ringing downstairs and she can hear Granny call out: ‘Can somebody answer!?!
 I’m cooking!’

 ‘Hold on, please…What!?!
 Could you please repeat?
 When?
 Oh…’ Without a sound Missy hangs up.